Engagement guide · v2026.1

 Yes.
 A standard mutual NDA goes out before any work starts.
 For your master services agreement, I usually start from your template and flag anything that does not make sense for a one-person operation.

-What if the Discovery sprint says "do not build this"?
+What if the review says "do not build this"?

 Ready to talk?